jzfdav/work-rhythm/README.md

 WorkRhythm is a **re-entry companion** for professionals returning to the workplace after a long leave of absence—whether it’s a vacation, parental leave, recovery, or a career break.

-Re-adjusting to the rigid structure, recurring meetings, and mental tempo of an office day can be a jarring experience.
-This app bridges that gap by providing a **low-stakes, simulated workday environment** that helps re-calibrate your internal clock.
+Re-adjusting to the rigid structure, recurring meetings, and mental tempo of a workday can be a jarring experience.
+This app bridges that gap by providing a **low-stakes, simulated workplace environment** that helps re-calibrate your internal clock.

 - **Mental Re-calibration**: Simulated meetings and tasks help set your mind for a structured day, easing the transition from absolute freedom back to a regular schedule.
 - **No Guilt, No Score**: Unlike games, there is no "winning" or "losing".
 Miss a meeting?
 That's fine.
 Ignore the app for hours?
 Also fine.
 The goal is simply to be *present* with the rhythm.